Literary Translator

 Fun fact

-All character names had to be translated, as they represent traits and couldn’t remain in the original language.
-Renaming each wolf was a special challenge in this project.
+All character names had to be translated, as they reflect each character’s traits and could not remain in the original language.
+Renaming each wolf was a uniquely interesting challenge in this project.

 A Wolf Called Fire